The Daytona Wind 2

-"The Daytona Wind 2" is the seventh episode of the fifteenth season of RuPaul's Drag Race.
+"The Daytona Wind 2" is the seventh episode of the fifteenth season of the American television series RuPaul's Drag Race.
 It originally aired on February 10, 2023.
-Harvey Guillén is a guest judge, and Danny Trejo is also a special guest.
+The episode's main challenge tasks the contestants with acting in a sitcom-style reboot of "The Daytona Wind".
+Harvey Guillén is a guest judge.
+Danny Trejo is also a special guest.

-Mistress Isabelle Brooks wins the episode's main challenge.
-Aura Mayari is eliminated from the competition, after placing in the bottom two and losing a lip-sync against Jax to "Sweetest Pie" (2022) by Megan Thee Stallion and Dua Lipa.
+Mistress Isabelle Brooks wins the main challenge.
+Aura Mayari is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Jax to "Sweetest Pie" by Megan Thee Stallion and Dua Lipa.
+The corresponding episode of RuPaul's Drag Race: Untucked earned a nomination in the Outstanding Picture Editing for an Unstructured Reality Program category at the 75th Primetime Emmy Awards.

 Episode

-Harvey Guillén is a guest judge.